cm01234/mm-pdf-qa/README.md

 ## Notes

 - Answers are generated from retrieved PDF content and may say that information is unavailable when it is not found in the indexed context.
+- Unsupported or unverified answers are clearly marked instead of being presented as grounded responses.
 - Image and chart understanding requires a vision-capable Ollama model.
 - The embedding model is downloaded by Sentence Transformers on first use.
 - The embedding model is cached by Streamlit after it is loaded.